Arms donations used by Taipei to help allies stay loyal

 But speculation was rife as to which of the remaining 20 countries – mainly in Central America, the Caribbean and South Pacific – that still maintain diplomatic ties with Taipei, will follow suit after Panama shifted its loyalty to Beijing this June.

-Hong Kong-based Yazhou Zhoukan (Asia Weekly) noted in its November issue that Dominica may be next, as the Caribbean country courts Chinese investment and tourists, even after Taipei announced it would donate US$35 million worth of military equipment, including two UH-1H helicopters, 90 Humvees, plus 100 generators, during Taiwan Defence Minister Feng Shih-kuan’s visit to the country in August.
+Hong Kong-based Yazhou Zhoukan (Asia Weekly) noted in its November issue that the Dominican Republic may be next, as the Caribbean country courts Chinese investment and tourists, even after Taipei announced it would donate US$35 million worth of military equipment, including two UH-1H helicopters, 90 Humvees, plus 100 generators, during Taiwan Defence Minister Feng Shih-kuan’s visit to the country in August.

-Tsai told reporters that since many Humvees in the Taiwan army were reaching the end of their service life, those still in good working order had been donated to allies like Dominica, and the first batch would be shipped in January 2018.
+Tsai told reporters that since many Humvees in the Taiwan army were reaching the end of their service life, those still in good working order had been donated to allies like the Dominican Republic, and the first batch would be shipped in January 2018.

 It’s not the first time that Taipei has tried to woo diplomatic allies with generous economic and military aid.